ItsDeidara/Canvass/README.md

 - Verify the `config.ini` file is correctly formatted and accessible.
 - Check network connectivity if experiencing issues with Moonraker integration.

-For further assistance, please refer to the documentation or contact support.
+For further assistance, please tell mosaic to fix their product